SethMilliken/github-testing/WikiRevolution.md

 --------------------------------------------------------------------------------

 Our documentation is arguably as important as our code.
 We should treat it that way.
-We should each be able use the tools we are already most familiar and comfortable with&emdash;and which are much better suited to the task&emdash;to edit our documentation as well.
+We should each be able to use the tools we are already most familiar and comfortable with&mdash;and which are much better suited to the task&mdash;to edit our documentation as well.
 A GitHub wiki makes this very easy.

 *   Using GitHub for documentation further consolidates our work management